 Habitual family partnership deepens student learning

-In the end, both Honig and Webster agree that these habits of effective engagement in schools are just the beginning of what’s available to help educators deepen relationships with families.
-Family engagement comes in so many different flavors, each reflective of the unique qualities and makeup of diverse communities, unique skills and strengths, and cultural backgrounds.
+In the end, both Honig and Webster agree that these habits of effective family involvement are just the tip of the iceberg of possibilities.
+Family engagement comes in so many different flavors, each reflective of the diverse communities it benefits.

-But what matters most is this: students gain the greatest support when there are trusting, reciprocal relationships among these critical adults around them.
+But what matters most is this: where there are trusting, reciprocal relationships among critical adults in a school community, there is student success.
 And this is what I find so remarkable about blending habit-building with family engagement.

 Educators need not recreate their entire family school engagement programming from scratch in order to tap into their community’s potential to boost student learning.
 Instead, through small, iterative changes and habit-building practices, educators help families unlock their potential for student learning.